Why study Physical Education?

 What career opportunities are there?

 Physical Education is a respected, academic subject welcomed by Higher Education.
-It is a useful qualification for careers in Medicine, Physiotherapy, Teaching and the Leisure Industry / Management or for further study.
+It is a useful qualification for careers in Medicine, Physiotherapy, Teaching and the Leisure Industry / Management.

 Syllabus: Physical Education

 Examination Board: AQA